How long can I leave food out? What foods are safe to leave out?

-There are certainly types of food that won't be harmful being left out, or that don't necessarily need to be kept in the fridge.
+There are certain types of food that won't be harmful being left out, or that don't necessarily need to be kept in the fridge.
 Further, there are some foods, that shouldn't be stored in the fridge in the first place if you want to maintain their quality.

 Bread.
 Should never be stored in the fridge at all.
 Ever.

-There's this long standing myth that people believe that putting your bread in the fridge makes it last much longer.
+There's this long-standing myth that people believe that putting your bread in the fridge makes it last much longer.
 Sadly, it does the exact opposite of that, putting your bread in the fridge makes it go stale faster, due to low temperatures and lack of humidity.

-I personally have found that if you want to keep your bread lasting longer, place it on a paper towel, triple wrap it in plastic wrap, place into a freezer storage bag, and store in the freezer until a day before you want to enjoy it.
-In general, fresh bread, (not that GMO & preservative laden garbage you buy at the grocery) will last approximately a week or so at room temperature.
+I personally have found that if you want to keep your bread lasting longer, place it on a paper towel, triple wrap it in plastic wrap, place it into a freezer storage bag, and store it in the freezer until a day before you want to enjoy it.
+In general, fresh bread, (not that GMO & preservative-laden garbage you buy at the grocery) will last approximately a week or so at room temperature.
 Have you ever seen the average shelf life of that national brand of white bread that lasts for a month or longer at room temperature?
 That's all pure chemicals keeping it preserved.
-Also, more importantly, the top of your fridge where it's extra warm, is a bad idea, in combination with the heat from the fridge, and moisture in the bread, can breed mold much faster.
+Also, more importantly, the top of your fridge where it's extra warm, is a bad idea, in combination with the heat from the fridge, and moisture in the bread can breed mold much faster.

 Always read your package labels!

-In general, condiments, sauces, etc. such as honey, vinegar based hot sauces, yellow mustards, and shoyu (soy sauce) don't necessarily need to be kept in the fridge at all and should be safe to store on the shelf in your pantry.
+In general, condiments, sauces, etc. such as honey, vinegar-based hot sauces, yellow mustards, and shoyu (soy sauce) don't necessarily need to be kept in the fridge at all and should be safe to store on the shelf in your pantry.
 However, there are always exceptions to the rules and you should always pay attention to the label of each product, as they may have special storage instructions such as "Refrigerate after opening".
 A good rule of thumb to follow is, if it came out of the fridge, always return it back to the fridge for storage.